-Wintertime in Norway means frozen sea and lakes, which creates great opportunities for ice skating and walking.
+Wintertime in Norway means frozen seas and lakes, which creates great opportunities for ice skating and walking.
 Especially in Norway’s capital, there are many lakes and fjords that offer that possibility, apart from man-made ice rinks.
-Check the details for ice skating in Oslo, and safe ice skating in Norway on frozen fjords and lakes.
+Check the details for ice skating in Oslo, and safe outdoor ice skating in Norway on frozen fjords and lakes.

 It’s this time of year again – winter in Norway.
 With crispy air, frosty trees, squeaky snow, and temperatures way below zero.
 These are perfect conditions for fun on the ice.

-Since this year hasn’t shown many opportunities for travel abroad (reminds me of fun-filled 2020), I keep looking for activities to do around the area where I live, which is Oslo.
-Luckily, apart from many awesome day trips from Oslo and Oslo hiking trails, there is also a lot of fun things to do in Oslo in winter, such as visiting Oslo Christmas Markets or ice skating.
+Since recent years haven’t shown many opportunities for travel abroad (reminds me of a fun-filled 2020), I keep looking for activities to do around the area where I live, which is Oslo.
+Luckily, apart from many awesome day trips from Oslo and Oslo hiking trails, there are also a lot of fun things to do in Oslo in winter, such as visiting Oslo Christmas Markets or ice skating.
 But where to ice skate in Oslo and how to do it safely?